Overview

 High-level visits

 High-level visits between Mongolia and Australia have reinforced ongoing cooperation between the countries.
-At head-of-state level, then Governor-General Bill Hayden visited Mongolia in 1994 and Mongolia's first democratically elected President, Punsalmaagiin Ochirbat, visited Australia in 1997.
+At head-of-state level, Australian Governor-General Sam Mostyn visited Mongolia in 2025, and Governor-General Bill Hayden visited Mongolia in 1994.
+Mongolia's first democratically elected President, Punsalmaagiin Ochirbat, visited Australia in 1997.

 In February 2011, then Prime Minister Gillard welcomed His Excellency Sukhbaatar Batbold, as the first Mongolian Head of Government to visit Australia (Joint Statement by Prime Ministers Gillard and Batbold).
 His delegation included several Mongolian ministers, parliamentarians and businesspeople.
 In March 2014, Mongolian Foreign Minister, Luvsanvandan Bold visited Australia, the first Mongolia Foreign Minister to visit Australia since 1993.